Fidzi6/NesedULekara/README.md

 # NesedULekara
-WebApp for doctors and patients + MobileApp
+WebApp for doctors and patients + MobileAppppppppppppppp :D